BCFZzw/rerun_fwdpy/README.md

 ## Scripts that are currently under revision
 zarrMoment1000G.py <br>
 This is the functions I used to compute Dz from 1000G VCFs.
 It's probably not in a understandable format in its current stage.
-I am working on it.